Shigeaki-Kanatani/Probe_Design_ver1/README.md

 Probe design method for in situ HCR method (ver1)

-# How to use the script
+# How to design the probes using the scripts

 ## 1. Obtain reference sequence from NCBI